arief-hidayat/hida-ui-scaffold/README.md

-Hida UI Scaffold

 # Scripts to install template and generate UI

 Install templates:
 > grails install-hida-ui-templates

-Create domain with all fields then generate view & controller with:
+Create domain with all fields then generate view & controller with (src/templates/scaffolding):
 > grails generate-hida-ui test.Employee

-it will generate view and controller from src/templates/scaffolding
+or generate from src/templates/different-scaffold, if you have such folder
 > grails generate-hida-ui different-scaffold:test.Employee
-generate from src/templates/different-scaffold, if you have such folder

 Check the generated views and controller. you might want to change some contents. esp. the JavaScript in index.gsp and singlepage.gsp